UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 ## UnityContrib.UnityEngine.BehaviourEx

-Provides a set of helper methods for working with the
+Provides a set of helper methods for working with the [UnityEngine.Behaviour](http://docs.unity3d.com/ScriptReference/Behaviour.html) class.

 ### Members

 #### DisableIfNull``1(``0,UnityEngine.Behaviour,System.String)

-Disables the behaviour if the specified
+Disables the behaviour if the specified value is null.

 ##### value